rust-lang/blog.rust-lang.org/posts/2022-02-14-crates-io-snapshot-branches.md

 ## If you use Cargo

 You should not see any effects from this change.
 Cargo does not use the snapshot branches, and Cargo regularly handles index squashes.
-If you do see any issues, they are a bug, please [report them on the Cargo repo](https://github.com/rust-lang/cargo).
+If you do see any issues, they are bugs, please [report them on the Cargo repo](https://github.com/rust-lang/cargo).

 ## If you use the snapshot branches